robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	St George Dragons         (away) to beat 	South Sydney Rabbitohs    (home) with a probability of 	50.38%

 Robs Elo predicts 	Canberra Raiders          (home) to beat 	Cronulla Sharks           (away) with a probability of 	61.51%

+### Round 11 (generated 19/05/2018)

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	Wests Tigers              (away) with a probability of 	77.70%

+Robs Elo predicts 	Parramatta Eels           (home) to beat 	New Zealand Warriors      (away) with a probability of 	54.90%

+Robs Elo predicts 	Sydney Roosters           (away) to beat 	Brisbane Broncos          (home) with a probability of 	51.22%

+Robs Elo predicts 	Gold Coast Titans         (home) to beat 	Newcastle Knights         (away) with a probability of 	59.41%

+Robs Elo predicts 	South Sydney Rabbitohs    (away) to beat 	North Queensland Cowboys  (home) with a probability of 	58.50%

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	Manly Sea Eagles          (away) with a probability of 	91.57%

+Robs Elo predicts 	St George Dragons         (home) to beat 	Canberra Raiders          (away) with a probability of 	78.55%

+Robs Elo predicts 	Cronulla Sharks           (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	80.27%